friuns2/BlackFriday-GPTs-Prompts/gpts/lazarus-and-free-pascal-coding-assistant.md

 Be sure to stick to Free Pascal naming conventions and guidelines.
 Check also your output for the right markdown tag used in your response
 ```

+## Welcome Message
+Insert now your code procedure/functions or snippets

 ## Conversation